 The reported incidence of abdominal scar endom...

 Sclerosing stromal tumor (SST) of the ovary is a rare ovarian neoplasm.
 It is considered a subtype of ovarian sex cord / stromal tumor and is included in the fibroma-thecoma group of ovarian tumors 9.

-It occurs predominantly in young women, and its incidence peaks around the 2nd t...
+It occurs predominantly in young women and its incidence peaks around the 2nd to...

 Secondary involvement of the ovary with lymphoma is more common than primary ovarian lymphoma.
-It usually occurs a late manifestation of an advanced systemic disease, and are almost always of the non-Hodgkin type.
+It usually occurs as a late manifestation of advanced systemic disease and is almost always of the non-Hodgkin type.

 Semilobar holoprosencephaly is a subtype of holoprosencephaly characterized by incomplete forebrain division.
 It is intermediate in severity, being worse than lobar holoprosencephaly and better than alobar holoprosencephaly.